 Director John Feldman’s Statement.
 I am the filmmaker to make this film because of my understanding of the science, my personal relationship with Lynn Margulis and some of the other scientists, my ability to explain complex material to a lay audience, and my many years of experience as a filmmaker and as a naturalist.
 I take the responsibility seriously and have a deep respect for science and for the way that science matters in providing us with a way to respond intelligently, effectively and ethically to our responsibilities as citizens of the Earth.

 We are actively seeking financial support for this project through our not-for-profit partner Global Film Network, a 501 (c) (3) charitable organization.
 You can help by donating now and passing this website onto friends and colleagues.
 All donations are fully tax deductible.
 Checks should be made out to Global Film Network and mailed to Hummingbird Films, PO Box 292, Spencertown, NY 12165.
 You can also donate through PayPal with the link below, but we would prefer you to use the old-paradigm check and postal service method because it puts 3% more of your contribution toward the film.

 It is our expectation that this film will be distributed in theaters, on television, on DVDs, museum kiosks, on the internet and to high school and university libraries.
-We will make a special version, with a Teachers Guide by Rodger Bybee, to be distributed by NSTA (National Science Teachers Association) which is distributing EVO and the EVO Teachers Guide.
+We are also developing an innovative network distribution plan.

 For more information please contact jfeldman at hummingbirdfilms.com.